AshishDhadwal/Write-a-Data-Science-Blog-post/README.md

 ### 2. Project Motivation
-This is an Udacity Data Scientist Nanodegree Program's project and I'm interested to explore more on AirBNB related data.
+This is an Udacity Data Scientist Nanodegree Program's project and I'm interested to explore more on Olympic Data.

-Therefore, this simple analysis is aiming to clear below interesting points pop-up about both Boston and Seattle AirBNB data we have :
+Therefore, this simple analysis is aiming to clear below interesting points pop-up about Olympic  data we have :
-1. *Any seasonality impact to AirBNB monthly total earnings from both Seattle and Boston cities ?*
-2. *What type of properties are more costly and is it relatively favorable ?*
-3. *Are we able to classify positive or negative comments based on customers reviews ?
-And, what is the distribution ?*
+1. *What is the average/maximum/minimum age of atheletes ? *
+2. *What was participation of atheletes throught years in both the olympics ? which country is the performer in all time in 120 years*
+3. *Can you find the average age of USA athelete which had won a medal *

 ### 3. File Descriptions
-- The data source for Seattle and Boston AirBNB data are available @ http://insideairbnb.com/get-the-data.html
+- The data source for olympic Data Set are available @https://www.kaggle.com/biphili/india-and-the-world-at-the-olympic-games/#data
-- 3 different data files are available from each city such as
-  - *Calendar : Daily price and availability data per listing ID.*
-  - *Listings : Home-level information about AirBNB listings and inclusive their reviews scoring as well.*
-  - *Reviews : Review-level information such as "comments".*
+- It has two .csv files:
+  - *athletes_events.csv : This data contain the athelete Partcipated in olympics. *
+  - * noc_regions.csv:This data contains NOC data which had participated*

 ### 4. Executive Summary